mapattacker/datascience/exploratory.rst

 Exploratory data analysis (EDA) is an essential step to understand the data better;
 in order to engineer and select features before modelling.
-This often requires skills in visualisation to better interprete the data.
+This often requires skills in visualisation to better interpret the data.

 Correlation Plots
 ------------------